 We act as an adoption agency, covering the whole of Derbyshire.
-We do not make any charge for the services we provide, except in the case of overseas adoption.
+We don't make any charge for the services we provide, except in the case of overseas adoption.

-The decision to adopt a child needs careful thought and there is information in this section of the website to help you make the right choice.
+The decision to adopt a child needs careful thought and we have information to help you make the right choice.

 Support for families